 Across the Wycombe district, we have a number of sheltered housing schemes that are supported by a team of staff and are made up of individual, self-contained homes for persons aged 60 and over.

 Most of our schemes have communal facilities, such as common rooms, that are enjoyed by our tenants for coffee mornings and other social activities.
 We have also installed wi-fi in the schemes, meaning that any residents or visitors can take advantage of free wi-fi in the common rooms - the access code is displayed at every scheme.

-We have a team of experience specialists who carry out the estate and facilities services, including things like:
+We have a team of experience specialists and sheltered specialists who carry out the estate and facilities services, including things like:

 - Health and safety checks